krebsalad/ProjectAbsoluteAccuracy/README.md

         - create the options as said in the tutorial
     5. alternative installation:
         - connect to the controller
-        - create a backup of the current system
+        - create a backup of the actual system
         - create a virtual-system using the backup
         - add your options in to the virtual-system
-        - export the controller parameters from the virtual-system
+        - test and backup your virtual system
-        - import the controller parameters into the actual robot
+        - use system migration to install your virtual system into the actual system.

 ##D. running moveit configuration with the robot
 - Move the robot with Rviz.
 This requires the robot to be running.